 For several years, Fiona was a regular invited Guest at Dragon Con and many paranormal conferences in the U.S. and Canada.

 Due to Fiona’s ghost hunting expertise, she was the model for the “Fiona” character in Trickery Treat, the final novel in the first Charmed TV series books.

 She’s also been a consultant for several other authors and a location scout (and historian) for TV series.

-Most recently, Fiona has been working on new books, new (free) ghost hunting courses, and making her websites more useful to visitors.
+Most recently, Fiona has been updating her old books, working on new books and ghost hunting courses, and making her websites more useful to visitors.